- Download the theme.

 - Enable the theme.

-Go to administer > site building > themes.
+Go to "Appearance" on the main Administration menu of your site.
 Check the 'Enabled' box next to the theme.

 - Optional: Make it the active, default theme.